 TINY PROVERBS: Today's tiny proverb is: Minime iudica (English: Do not judge).

-3-WORD MOTTOES: Today's 3-word verb-less motto is Sola virtus invicta (English: Only excellence is undefeated).
+3-WORD MOTTOES: Today's 3-word verb-less motto is Veritate et iustitia (English: With truth and justice).

 POLYDORUS: Today's proverb from Polydorus is: Nemo propheta acceptus est in patria (English: No prophet is accepted in his homeland).

-GREEK PROVERBS: Today's proverb is Ἴσα πόλεμον οὐ ποιεῖ (English: Equality does not cause war).
+GREEK PROVERBS: Today's proverb is Ἴσα πόλεμον οὐ ποιεῖ (English: Equality does not create war).

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Asinus Leonis Pelle Indutus, the famous story of the donkey who put on a lion's skin.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Asinus Leonis Pelle Indutus, the famous story of the donkey in the lion's skin.

 Words from Mythology.
-For more about VOLCANO and VULCANUS, see this blog post.
+For more about TANTALIZE and King Tantalus, see this blog post.